 These complications can mostly be avoided by following Dr Doyle’s strict post-operative instructions.
 Find out more about the risks of reduction surgery in our guide or on our General Risks of Surgery page.

-Breast Reduction Pricing
+Breast Reduction Surgery Cost

 To receive a more accurate estimate of what you can expect to spend on a reduction, schedule a consultation with Dr Doyle.